marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/rx-function-attributes.rst

 .. index:: vector function attribute, RX

-.. gcc-attr:: vector
+.. rx-fn-attr:: vector

-  This RX attribute is similar to the :gcc-attr:`interrupt` attribute, including its parameters, but does not make the function an interrupt-handler type function (i.e. it retains the normal C function calling ABI).
-See the :gcc-attr:`interrupt` attribute for a description of its arguments.
+  This RX attribute is similar to the :rx-fn-attr:`interrupt` attribute, including its parameters, but does not make the function an interrupt-handler type function (i.e. it retains the normal C function calling ABI).
+See the :rx-fn-attr:`interrupt` attribute for a description of its arguments.